panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 JavaScript offers a bunch of useful array methods to check whether an array contains a particular value.

-While searching for primitive values like numbers and strings is easy, searching for objects is slightly more complicated.
+While searching for primitive value like number or string is relatively easy, searching for objects is slightly more complicated.

 In this post, you will read about how to determine if an array contains a particular value, being a primitive or object.